ibm-cloud-docs/discovery-data/nlu.md

 Returns important keywords in the content.

-For example, the following screen capture shows highlighted terms that are recognized by the Keywords enrichment.
+For example, the following screen capture shows highlighted terms from the US Declaration of Independence that are recognized by the Keywords enrichment.

 ![Shows the keywords that are recognized in the document text](images/nlu-rich-keywords.png)

-From the JSON view of the document, you can see the underlying JSON structure for the keyword mentions.
+From the JSON view of the document, you can see the underlying JSON structure of the `Declaration` keyword mention.

 ![Shows the JSON view of keywords that are identified in the document](images/nlu-json-keywords.png)